crashoverride777/swifty-sk-scroll-view/README.md

 I will continue to maintain this repositiory indefinately.

+## Requirements

+- iOS 9.3+
+- Swift 4.0+

 ## Installation

-CocoaPods is a dependency manager for Cocoa projects.
+[CocoaPods](https://developers.google.com/admob/ios/quick-start#streamlined_using_cocoapods) is a dependency manager for Cocoa projects.
 Simply install the pod by adding the following line to your pod file

 ```swift
 pod 'SwiftySKScrollView'
 ```

+There is now an [app](https://cocoapods.org/app) which makes handling pods much easier

 Altenatively you can drag the swift file(s) manually into your project.